Chunnakam Police station massacre

 The Chunnakam Police station massacre refers to the killing of 19 ethnic Tamil civilians by the Sri Lankan Police, at Chunnakam, a suburb of Jaffna in 1984.
 This was among the first of the series of massacres of Tamil civilians by the Sri Lankan state forces, since the outbreak of the Sri Lankan Civil War.

 Massacre

 Chunnakam is situated in the Uduvil Assistant Government Agent Division in the Jaffna District.
 Ten kilometers from the Jaffna town, on the Kankesanthurai road, there is the Chunnakam Junction situated.
 The Chunnakam Police station was located about 250 metres south of this junction.

-Many Tamil youth had been previously arrested since the escalation of conflict between the Army and the Tamil groups in the peninsula.
+Many Tamil youth had been previously arrested since the escalation of conflict between the Army and the Tamil groups in the Jaffna Peninsula.
 Almost all of them were arrested under the draconian Prevention of Terrorism Act (POTA) without evidence and were kept in various government buildings in the region.

 On 8 January 1984, the State Police placed a time bomb in the Chunnakam Police station where at least 19 Tamil youth were held under the POTA and left the building.
 When the bomb exploded, all of them inside were killed.
 One man who attempted to rescue his friends inside also lost his life.